 - The appraisal should fully analyze the neighborhood, site, physical characteristics, and condition of the property. - The appraisal should indicate that the property is in average or better condition.
 If the property condition is rated fair or poor, the appraisal should be made subject to repairs that will bring the property to an average or better condition.
 Additionally, when provided, the following Condition and Quality of Construction rating codes, as defined by the FHFA Uniform Appraisal Dataset used by Fannie Mae and Freddie Mac, must be considered as follows: - Condition ratings of C1, C2, C3, or C4 are acceptable in an "as is" condition.
 Due to the risk associated with condition ratings C5 and C6, any appraisals with a C5 or C6 rating must have the condition items causing the rating on the appraisal be "subject to completion of repairs" in order for the transaction to be eligible for mortgage insurance. - Quality of Construction ratings of Q1, Q2, Q3, Q4, or Q5 are acceptable.
-Due to the risk associated with Quality of Construction rating Q6, any appraisal report with this rating will be ineligible for mortgage insurance. - When the appraisal is made subject to completion, repairs, or inspection, the lender must ensure that the construction is completed, the repairs are made, or the inspection is completed.
+Due to the risk associated with Quality of Construction rating Q6, any appraisal report with this rating will be ineligible for mortgage insurance. - When the appraisal is made subject to completion, repairs, or inspection, the credit union must ensure that the construction is completed, the repairs are made, or the inspection is completed.
 If the inspection shows that additional repairs are required, those repairs must be completed also.
-Repairs may be completed after closing. - Lenders exercising their delegated authority are responsible for assessing the validity and accuracy of the appraisal report and ensuring the value is supported prior to delegation, including but not limited to, adequacy of the comparables, property condition, market value, and appraised value.
+Repairs may be completed after closing. - Credit unions exercising their delegated authority are responsible for assessing the validity and accuracy of the appraisal report and ensuring the value is supported prior to delegation, including but not limited to adequacy of the comparables, property condition, market value, and appraised value.
 This is regardless of any AUS response on the transaction.
-Numerous tools are available to lenders in the marketplace to assist in this assessment and Arch MI encourages their use.
+Numerous tools are available to credit unions in the marketplace to assist in this assessment and Arch MI encourages their use.
 This is particularly important during times of market volatility or fluctuations, especially if there are any indications the subject property and/or comparable properties are located in an area of soft and/or declining property values.

-MCUS-B0001-1218
+MCUS-B0001CU-1218

 © 2018 Arch Mortgage Insurance Company.
 All Rights Reserved.
 Arch MI is a marketing term for Arch Mortgage Insurance Company and United Guaranty Residential Insurance Company.
-EZ Decisioning and SwiftClose are service marks of Arch Capital Group (U.S.) Inc. or its affiliates.
+CU SwiftClose is a registered mark of Arch Capital Group (U.S.) Inc. or its affiliates.
+EZ Decisioning is a service mark of Arch Capital Group (U.S.) Inc. or its affiliates.
 Desktop Underwriter, DU, Refi Plus, HomeReady, Community Seconds, Desktop Originator and DO are marks of Fannie Mae.
 Loan Product Advisor, Relief Refinance Mortgage, Enhanced Relief Refinance, Home Possible and Affordable Seconds are marks of Freddie Mac.